chibisnorlax/acnhfaq/faq/hhp.md

 ### How do I change the staff working at the facilities?
 Press <span class="icon-arw-Left"></span> when you are at the facility you wish to change the staff of.
 This is also where you can change their outfits.
 ### What are the materials needed for the other variants of the pillar, low island counter and tall island counter DIYs?
-After unlocking the ability to donate to Niko's box on the second floor of the Paradise Planning Office, donating materials in his box will allow him to give you a new set of interior construction DIYs.
+After unlocking the ability to donate to Niko's box on the second floor of the Paradise Planning Office, donating materials in his box will allow him to give you a new set of interior construction DIYs, these are given the following day when you first visit Paradise Planning.
 The materials required by Niko vary from player to player, so check the Materials Box to see what you need to donate.

 ### What are the promotions available and what are their criteria?
 There are 6 promotions when working as a designer for Paradise Planning.
 The criteria for each one is listed below, together with their perks.
 Note that "rank" referred below is a hidden number that is calculated based on number of requests done, filled plots, unique days visiting Paradise Planning, etc. For a full break down of this, please refer to [asteriation's datamine](https://acnh.isomorphicbox.com/updates/2.0.0/#hhp) of the 2.0.0 update.